 Are We In The Midst Of An Amazon Exodus?
 Not Quite Yet.

 Are brands leaving Amazon is droves?
 No. Not in droves.
-But the troops are growing restless, and some brands have jumped ship.
-To wit: Hippie footwear favorite, Birkenstock, recently peaced-out of Amazon, citing counterfeit concerns.
+But the troops are growing restless, and a few brands have jumped ship.
+To wit: hippie footwear favorite, Birkenstock, recently peaced-out of Amazon, citing counterfeit concerns.
 Another example?
 At the end of 2016 — after a well-executed sting operation — Apple sued third-party sellers over branded power supply knockoffs.

 Amazon Counterfeit: Tips for Fending Off Thieves

 Since catching counterfeiters can prove taxing, are sellers struck by scammers automatically screwed?
 Not at all.
 Brands have successfully litigated against — and shut down — fake product purveyors.

 But what’s better than winning an Amazon counterfeit lawsuit?
 Avoiding one altogether.

 Certain tactics repel counterfeiters like citronella repels mosquitoes — (in other words, yeah, they mostly work; but a determined fraudster / mosquito will find a way).